TBertuzzi/Bertuzzi.MAUI.PinchZoomImage/README.md

-# Xamarin.Forms.PinchZoomImage
+# Bertuzzi.MAUI.PinchZoomImage

 Zoom in on the image with the pinch of your fingers.

-A simple way to zoom in and zoom out on your images with Xamarin.Forms.
+A simple way to zoom in and zoom out on your images with MAUI.

  ###### This is the component, works on iOS, Android